What Type Of Goals Should You Have?

 You might also notice that performance goals are smaller, and more incremental than outcome goals.
 This lends credence to the SMART goal setting model that most people are familiar with.
 Your goals need to be specific, measurable, attainable, realistic and time sensitive.
 When we ensure our goals are approach goals and performance focused, and overlay the SMART principles, we will end up with several small, positive, milestone-based goals that lead us in the right direction towards our bigger vision.

-Goal Neglect and Sabotage
+What is Goal Neglect and Sabotage?

 There are so many more types of goals, but simply thinking about the approach/avoidance and performance/outcome concepts and overlaying the SMART principles will help you to set up really strong goals.
 And yet, even with comprehensive goals, we often don’t achieve them.
 So why?